Meidoragon/se_project_react/README.md

   This is the front end portion of WTWR, a web app designed to suggest clothing of to wear based off of the weather.

 ## Technologies Used
-  * Component based rendering, and state management with React
+  * Component based rendering and state management with React
   * Route management with React Router

 ## Future Plans